trsong/trsong.github.io/_posts/2021-05-01-DailyQuestionsMay.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Jul 11, 2021 \[Hard\] The Most Efficient Way to Sort a Million 32-bit Integers
+---
+> **Question:** Given an array of a million integers between zero and a billion, out of order, how can you efficiently sort it?

 ### Jul 10, 2021 \[Medium\] Tokenization
 ---
 > **Questions:** Given a dictionary of words and a string made up of those words (no spaces), return the original sentence in a list.
 If there is more than one possible reconstruction, return any of them.
 If there is no possible reconstruction, then return null.